petrus-v/petrus-v.github.io/_posts/2016-06-29-life-personal-project.markdown

 Today it's just an idea, a dream...
-There is no plan, a lot of details are not define and hope that writing some blog post will help me to give a red line and focus on that project ;)
+There is no plan, a lot of details are not define and hope that writing some blog post will help me to give guide lines and focus on that project ;)

 My current guides lines are very high level: